Tunable data consistency levels in Azure Cosmos DB

 - In the Azure portal, in the Jumpbar, click Azure Cosmos DB.

-- In the Azure Cosmos DB blade, select the database account to modify.
+- In the Azure Cosmos DB page, select the database account to modify.

-- In the account blade, click Default consistency.
+- In the account page, click Default consistency.

-In the Default Consistency blade, select the new consistency level and click Save.
+In the Default Consistency page, select the new consistency level and click Save.

 Consistency levels for queries